The Mask of Zorro: Plot

 Montero takes Alejandro and the noblemen to a secret gold mine where peasants and prisoners are used for slave labor.
 He plans to buy California from Santa Anna using gold mined from his own land.
 While walking in a market, Elena meets the woman who was her nanny.
 She tells Elena her parents' real identity.
-De la Vega sends Alejandro, now Zorro, to steal Montero's map leading to the gold mine.
+De la Vega passes the Zorro mantle to Alejandro and sends him to steal Montero's map, leading to the gold mine.
 Zorro duels Montero, Love, and their guards at the hacienda.
 When he escapes, Elena chases him, attempting to retrieve Montero's map.
 After a sword duel, Zorro kisses her and flees.

 Fearing Santa Anna's retribution, Montero decides to destroy the mine and kill the workers to leave no witnesses.
 De la Vega tells Alejandro to release the workers on his own so he can reclaim Elena.
 Alejandro sets off, feeling betrayed by de la Vega's vendetta.
-De la Vega corners Montero at the hacienda and reveals his identity, before Montero captures him.
+De la Vega corners Montero at the hacienda and reveals his identity before Montero captures him.
 While being taken away, de la Vega tells Elena the name of the flowers she recognized upon her arrival in California, convincing her that he is her father.
 She releases de la Vega from his cell.
-They proceed to the mine, where Alejandro and de la Vega duel and slay Love and Montero respectively, avenging Joaquin and Esperanza.
+They proceed to the mine, where Alejandro and de la Vega duel and slay Love and Montero, respectively.
 Elena and Alejandro free the workers before the explosives go off and find the mortally wounded de la Vega.
 Before dying, he makes peace with the pair and gives his blessings for Alejandro to continue as Zorro and be with Elena.
-Sometime later, Alejandro and Elena are married with an infant son "Joaquín", whom Alejandro names after his brother and tells of the deeds of Zorro.
+Sometime later, Alejandro and Elena are married with an infant son, "Joaquín", whom Alejandro speaks to of the deeds of Zorro.